r-kill/java/introToJava/crapsGame/readme.md

 # Describe program
-This is a console-based game of craps.
+This is a console-based game of craps.\
+Introduces the "enum" data type along with fall-through switch statements.